 The IT Resources Area in the Main Library offers access to the University’s Desktop Services network.
-There are 8 networked computers, a black-and-white laser printer and a colour laser printer.
+There are 8 networked computers, a black-and-white laser printer, a colour laser printer and a DS printer.
 You will need your UIS/Raven password.
 From these computers you can gain access to:

 - Electronic resources – including bibliographic and full-text databases, electronic journals and ebooks